 There are several factors that can help determine the need for a student loan switch-up.
-For example, rates may have gone down since you first took out your loan, or your financial situation may have improved, making you eligible for a lower rate.
-If you find yourself in either of these categories, you may want to consider a variable rate student loan.
+For example, student loan interest rates may have gone down since you first took out your loans, or your financial situation may have improved, making you eligible for a lower rate.
+If you find yourself in either of these categories, you may qualify to refinance student loans – and you may be presented with the option to refinance into a variable rate student loan.

 So what’s the difference between variable (sometimes called “floating”) and fixed rate student loans, and how do you know which one is right for you?
-Here are a few factors to keep in mind:
+Here’s the quick breakdown:

 Fixed rate student loans:

 *Generally have a higher rate than variable rate student loans

 *Charge the same monthly rate over the life of the loan

 *Generally have a lower initial rate than fixed rate student loans